-D2.1 - English as a Second Language (ESL) Grant
+D2.1 - English as an Additional Language (EAL) Grant

-The English as a Second Language (ESL) Grant is provided to school authorities for children/students who require and receive additional support in the English language.
+The English as an Additional Language (EAL) Grant is provided to school authorities for children/students who require and receive additional support in the English language.

-ESL WMA FTE Enrolment x ESL Rate
+EAL WMA FTE Enrolment

+EAL Rate

-1. Children/students who require and receive additional English Language supports and instruction to achieve grade level expectations in English and other subject areas must be coded as either ESL-Funded Foreign born (code 301) or ESL-Funded Canadian born (code 303).
+- 1. Children/students who require and receive additional English Language supports and instruction to achieve grade level expectations in English and other subject areas must be coded as either EAL-Funded Foreign born (code 301) or EAL-Funded Canadian born (code 303). - Documentation of an assessment must be kept on file at the school/school authority that supports the need for additional English language supports.
+Annual assessment of a child's/student's language proficiency development is required to inform instructional planning and the provision of timely and appropriate learning supports.

-- 2. Documentation of an assessment must be kept on file at the school/school authority that supports the need for additional English language supports.
-Annual assessment of a child's/student's language proficiency development is required to inform instructional planning and the provision of timely and appropriate learning supports. - 3.
-Funding allocation for ESL will be calculated based on the ESL Grant WMA FTE enrolment. - 4.
-The calculation of ESL grant WMA FTE enrolment will include children/students who meet the following criteria: - a.
-Aged at least 3 years 8 months as of August 31 of the school year; - b.
-Enrolled in a pre-K, Kindergarten or Grades 1-12 as an Alberta child/student; - Coded as either ESL-Funded Foreign born (code 301) or ESL-Funded Canadian born (code 303); - d.
-Not enrolled in home education and shared responsibility, outreach, distance education or online programs. - 5.
-Children/students included under PUF are not included in the ESL WMA FTE calculation; - 6.
-Children/students will be included in the WMA FTE calculation up to a maximum of five years (including pre-K and Kindergarten) for the Refugee Student and ESL grants combined (e.g., a child coded as ESL for Kindergarten would only be included in the WMA FTE calculation for the Refugee Student Grant for four years).
-The total of up to 5 years of funding is irrespective of any moves between school authorities. - 7.
-Children enrolled in pre-K and Kindergarten will be included as 0.5 FTE for ESL Grant WMA FTE calculation.
+- 3. Funding allocation for EAL will be calculated based on the EAL Grant WMA FTE enrolment. - 4.
+The calculation of EAL grant WMA FTE enrolment will include children/students who meet the following criteria: - a.
+Aged at least 3 years, 8 months, as of August 31 of the school year; - b.
+Enrolled in a pre-K, Kindergarten or Grades 1-12 as an Alberta child/student; - c.
+Coded as either EAL-Funded Foreign born (code 301) or EAL-Funded Canadian born (code 303); - Not enrolled in home education and shared responsibility, outreach, distance education or online programs. - 5.
+Children/students included under PUF are not included in the EAL WMA FTE calculation; - 6.
+Children/students will be included in the WMA FTE calculation up to a maximum of five years (including pre-K and Kindergarten) for the Refugee Student and EAL grants combined (e.g., a child coded as EAL for Kindergarten would only be included in the WMA FTE calculation for the Refugee Student Grant for four years).
+The total of up to five years of funding is irrespective of any moves between school authorities. - Children enrolled in pre-K and Kindergarten will be included as 0.5 FTE for EAL Grant WMA FTE calculation.

-D2.2 - First Nations, Metis and Inuit Grant
+D2.2 - First Nations, Métis and Inuit Grant

-The First Nations, Métis and Inuit (FNMI) Grant is allocated to support accredited funded private schools in the provision of system, program and instructional supports that improve the educational outcomes for First Nations, Metis and Inuit students.
+The First Nations, Métis and Inuit (FNMI) Grant is allocated to support accredited funded private schools in the provision of system, program and instructional supports that improve the educational outcomes for First Nations, Métis and Inuit students.